sres_centres@sandwell.gov.uk

 Grounds & Surrounding Area

-Private woodland for shelter building, exploring trails and building fires
+43 acres of private woodland for shelter building, exploring trails and building fires

 The centre is in the attractive village of Edgmond which we often explore on foot to compare urban and rural settings.
 It's close to the M54 motorway and easily reached from the A41.
 Facilities and opportunities include: